wakininja/react-contactlist-management/README.md

 * Delete a contact, make a DELETE call to the above url.
 (Again this is a dummy call).

+**How To Use**
+  * To Use this contactlist management app the link https://wakininja.github.io/react-contactlist-management/ to see this ContactList live & play with it simple :)

+**Web Technologies Used**
+* CSS
+* JavaScript
+* ReactJs

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts